Gatherings and Face Mask Order

 - Organized sports gathering restrictions.

-- Gatherings for the purpose of non-contact sports are permitted, provided that:
+- Gatherings for the purpose of contact sports practice and competition are prohibited unless:

 - Face mask requirement at gatherings.

 - All persons participating in gatherings are required to wear a face mask.

 - As a condition of gathering for the purpose of transportation, transportation providers must require all staff and patrons to use face masks, and must enforce physical distancing among all patrons to the extent feasible.